welpo/tabi/content/pages/privacy/index.md

 The comments data is not stored by Giscus, as specified in their [privacy policy](https://github.com/giscus/giscus/blob/main/PRIVACY-POLICY.md#what-data-do-we-collect).
 The data is stored on GitHub servers.
 See the [GitHub's privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

-The analytics data is stored on a server hosted by [Oracle Cloud](https://cloud.oracle.com/).
-The server is located in Amsterdam, The Netherlands.
+The analytics data is stored on a server hosted by [Vultr](https://www.vultr.com/).
+The server is located in Paris, France.

 The server follows industry best practices for security, including automatic security updates, a strict Content Security Policy, a firewall, key-based SSH access, etc.